 There you are, Santa got them all, when in reality we just wanted to go from A to Z.

-In 2016, ‘change methods’ that do not focus on legacy, and that still are presented and sold as the mechanics of going form A to Z, are not worth the money.
+Today, ‘change methods’ that do not focus on legacy, and that still are presented and sold as the mechanics of going from A to Z, are not worth the money.

-Once the objective of the ‘change’ has been declared achieved (perhaps a reorganization, a deployment of values, a customer-centric change programme), if all we can say is that those goals have been achieved, but we have little to say about what has changed for ever in the operating system of the organization, or what we have learnt, we have, sorry to say, failed miserably.
+Once the objectives of the ‘change’ has been declared achieved (perhaps a reorganization, a deployment of values, a customer-centric change programme), if all we can say is that those goals have been achieved, but we have little to say about what has changed forever in the operating system of the organization, or what we have learnt, we have, sorry to say, failed miserably.